-- Windows: %ZENWORKS\HOME%\bin\preboot\zmgexp.bat - Linux: /opt/novell/zenworks/preboot/bin/zmgexp - 9 Click Next to display the Summary page.

-10 If you want to perform other configuration tasks after the bundle has been created, select the Define Additional Properties check box.

-For example, you can make assignments to the bundle in the Relationships tab, add actions in the Actions tab, and so on.
+- Windows: %ZENWORKS HOME%\bin\preboot\zmqexp.bat - Linux: /opt/novell/zenworks/preboot/bin/zmqexp - 9 Click Next to display the Summary page. - 10 Do the following: - If you want to perform other configuration tasks after the bundle has been created, select the Define Additional Properties check box. - For example, you can make assignments to the bundle in the Relationships tab, add actions in the Actions tab, and so on. - If you want to deploy the bundle as a sandbox version, select the Create As Sandbox check box.
+A sandbox version of a bundle enables you to test it on your device before actually deploying it. - 11 Review the configuration, then click one of the following:

-Finish: Creates the Imaging bundle as configured according to the settings listed on this Summary page.
+Finish: Creates the Preboot bundle as configured according to the settings listed on this Summary page.